ishwar6/my-own-redis-in-python/docs/approach.md

 Just like command names, command arguments are also case-insensitive.
 So PX, px and pX are all valid.
-The keys, values and expiry times used in the tests will be random, so you won't be able to hardcode a response to pass this stage.
+The keys, values and expiry times used in the tests will be random, so we won't be able to hardcode a response to pass this stage.

 https://redis.io/docs/latest/commands/set/